MrLixm/llloger/doc/INDEX.md

 - No dependencies, you can share the Katana file/ OpScript node to anyone easily.

 ❌ Cons :
-- Code is muuuch longer and not very readable.
+- Code is muuuch longer and make it very messy.
 - Updating the lllogger module and propagating change to all ever used instances is super-hard.